 - Decide which CLEP test(s) to take.

-$25 per test due at registration, check or money order payable to “UALR” or credit card (VISA or MasterCard).
+$25 per test is due on your appointment date by check or money order, payable to “UALR”, or credit card (VISA or MasterCard).

-$10 per essay due at registration (payable to “UALR”) for the following essays only:
+$10 per essay is due on your appointment date (payable to “UALR”) for the following essays only:

 - American Literature essay

 - This exam is hand-written by the examinee and scored by UALR faculty members.

 - Analyzing and Interpreting Literature essay